dkazanc/ToMoBAR/docs/source/howto/installation.rst

 Installation Guide
 ------------------
 ToMoBAR is a Python package with several :ref:`ref_dependencies`.
 To ensure its full functionality it is recommended to install them.
 It mostly relies on the GPU-enabled computations and therefore we suggest using a decent NVIDIA graphics card to support it.
+ToMoBAR can run with `CuPy <https://cupy.dev/>`_ or using normal routines using pre-built CUDA modules of the Regularisation Toolkit.

+.. note:: CuPy-enabled ToMoBAR is the development in progress.
+Methods like FISTA can normally run several times faster, however, not every variation is supported.

 .. _ref_python: